mvillafuertem/scala-1/topics/syntax/underscore.md

 constraint on the structure of the type parameter, known as its _kind_.

-Normally, these types would be given their own named identifiers, but Scala does not impose this upon us if we have no need to refer to those parameters.
+Normally, these types would be given their own named identifiers, but Scala does not impose this upon us if we do not need to refer to those parameters.

 For example, a method `convertTo`, which will convert a `List[Int]` to a different collection type, could be defined with the signature,